 Duane Rosengard joined The Philadelphia Orchestra in December 1986.
-Prior to coming to Philadelphia he was a member of Orquesta Sinfónica de Veracruz, Mexico, as well as the Rochester and Buffalo philharmonics.
+His earlier professional experiences included the Rochester and Buffalo philharmonics as well as the Orquesta Sinfónica de Veracruz in Mexico.
 Born in Chicago he attended the Interlochen Arts Academy in Michigan and the Cleveland Institute of Music.
 He donates his time to teaching young bassists in the Delaware Valley region.

 Photo: Chris Lee